Table of Contents[Hide][Show]

 Bluebonnet Season (or what most of the U.S. would call “spring”) becomes a conquest of sorts in Central Texas.
+From San Antonio to Austin to Brenham and even stretching up to Ennis bluebonnets pop up every March.
 Much like the infamous “leaf peepers” of New England, Texas has its own breed of hard-core, never say die, and perhaps even fanatical seasonal botany enthusiasts that storm the countryside in search of the sights and smells of the bluebonnets.
-Our Yankee brethren may feel that no leaf peeping adventure is complete without coming home with a half-gallon of Vermont Pure Maple Syrup but here in Texas the ultimate souvenir is the infamous “family bluebonnet pictures.”
+Our Yankee brethren may feel that no leaf peeping adventure is complete without coming home with a half-gallon of Vermont Pure Maple Syrup.
+Here in Texas the ultimate souvenir is the infamous “family bluebonnet pictures.”

-This yearly pilgrimage to snap that perfect photo of little Johnny sitting in a field of bluebonnets may seem like a relatively mundane annual ritual but some people seem to throw caution to the wind just to get that perfect picture of the baby laying in a bed of bluebonnets.
+This yearly pilgrimage to snap that perfect photo of little Johnny sitting in a field of bluebonnets may seem like a relatively mundane annual ritual.
+However, some people throw caution to the wind just to get that perfect picture of the baby laying in a bed of bluebonnets.
 EMS, Police, and Fire departments across this area of Texas all let out a collective groan as the first bluebonnets and Indian Paint Brushes (the orange/red sidekick to the bluebonnet), because they all know that their days at work are about to get “interesting.”

 If you’re heading out to look for photo ops and wildflowers please keep the following safety tips in mind.

 Texas Bluebonnet Photo Dos and Don’ts

 Bluebonnet Don’t: Don’t Stop on the Side of Highways